MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 1. Open the **ContosoDashboard/ContosoDashboard.csproj** file in the editor.

+    Notice the following:

-    > **NOTE**: The ContosoDashboard application was developed using .NET 8.
-If .NET 8 isn't installed in your development environment, but you have .NET 9 or .NET 10 installed, the ContosoDashboard.csproj file must be updated to target the installed .NET version before you build and run the application.
+    - The project file specifies .NET 8 as the target framework.
+If your development environment has a different .NET SDK version installed (.NET 9 or .NET 10), you need to update the project file to target the installed version.
+    - The project file includes a reference to SQL Server LocalDB for local development.
+If you're using a PC with an ARM processor, you need to switch from SQL Server LocalDB to SQLite for local development.

 1. Ensure that the ContosoDashboard.csproj file specifies the .NET version installed in your development environment.